tharindupr/BaiCoin/README.md

 The rest is the same as Bitcoin.
- - 22 coins per block to symbolize 22nd reformation to the Sri Lankan consitution.
+ - 20 coins block reward to symbolize 22nd reformation to the Sri Lankan consitution.
  - 2019 blocks to retarget difficulty to symbolize the appoinment of president loku sir.

 The immediately useable, binary version of the BaiCoin client sofware will be released soon.